sam-carvalho/service-catalog/README.md

 **Note:** Make sure you have Node.js and yarn installed on your machine before running the app.

-## Technologies Used
+## Technologies and Patterns Used

-The app is built using the following technologies:
+The app is built using the following technologies and patterns:

-React
+- React
-Next.js
+- Next.js
-TypeScript
+- TypeScript
-Material-UI (MUI)
+- Material-UI (MUI)
+- App Shell Pattern
+- React Provider Pattern

 For testing, the app utilizes the Jest framework.

 ## Features